alvisxp/AWS-MLS/Modeling.md

 	- Video must come from Kinesis Video Streams
 		- H.264 encoded
 		- 5-30 FPS
-		- Favor resolution voer framerate
+		- Favor resolution over framerate
 	- New in 2020:
 		- Custom Labels
 		- Use your own labels for unique items